 Wouldn’t it be great if there was a trailer designed to haul your small toys, but had some extra living space for camping once you unload?
 There is!
 These small toy haulers are RVs designed to bring your toys along but double as a living space while you recreate.
 You can actually tow some of them by most midsize pickups and standard SUVs on the market.

-Let’s take a closer look at three of the best and smallest toy haulers for sale and what they’re capable of.
+Let’s take a closer look at four of the best and smallest toy haulers for sale and what they’re capable of.

 What Is a Toy Hauler RV?

 A toy hauler is an RV with a garage area for hauling “toys,” such as ATVs, motorcycles, bikes, watercraft, etc.

 They come in many forms.
 You’ll find Class A, fifth wheel, and even travel trailers with a toy hauler space.
 Having a camper that doubles as a trailer for bringing your favorite adventure gear has a ton of benefits.

 Learn more about Toy Hauler RVs in our detailed guide.